 - Accounts for your unique needs.
 Do-it-yourself will templates only cover the bare minimum.
-If you have a blended family or are living with someone you are not married to, for example, you need an attorney who can ensure everyone is provided for in the way that you intended.
+If you have a blended family or are living with someone you are not married to, for example, you need a last will and testament attorney who can ensure everyone is provided for in the way that you intended.

 - Creates contingency plans.
 Our estate planning attorney can make sure your will has accounted for all possible contingencies.
 For example, what would you want to happen if your main beneficiary or the guardian you selected for your children was involved in the same accident that caused your death?
 Asking these questions now prevents any possibility of confusion.

 - Considers assets that must be distributed separately.
 Contrary to popular belief, not all assets can be passed through a will.
 Separate provisions need to be made for life insurance proceeds, retirement plans, “pay on death” accounts, and any assets held in a living trust.
 Working with our experienced estate planning attorney ensures you have a comprehensive plan for all of your assets.